Coach Roy Jones has trained some of the world’s elite athletes.

 As a younger man, Ray Jones was willing to do almost anything to keep lifting weights.
 Including enlisting in the military and going through jump school for a spot on an all-Army team that recruited him at a competition in Atlanta.

-Upon getting out, he put up a pre-fabricated metal building on a piece of land he owned in the Grays Hill area of Beaufort, S.C., and filled it with all the essential weightlifting equipment.
+Upon getting out, he put up a pre-fabricated metal building on a piece of land he owned in the Grays Hill area of Beaufort, South Carolina, and filled it with all the essential weightlifting equipment.
 Ray’s Gym was born, modest though it might have been.

 By 1996, Jones had organized Team Beaufort, training children from throughout the Beaufort community and beyond.
 Within a few years, the team had developed into a national powerhouse, winning 10 consecutive team titles at the AAU Junior Olympics from 2001-10.